Fact-checked

 Decreased cardiac output

-Reduction of blood flow through the portal vein
+Decreased blood flow through the portal vein

-The use of vasopressin, terlipressin, somatostatin and propranolol, which cause vasoconstriction in the internal organs, has already been discussed.
+The use of vasopressin, terlipressin, somatostatin and propranolol, which cause vasoconstriction in internal organs, has already been discussed.

 Portal and intrahepatic vasodilators

-Conclusion: Pharmacological control
+Conclusion: pharmacological control